 Concept Note: From the Castros to COVID: An ASCE Virtual Conference

 Cuba remains a small country with an out-sized influence on global affairs.
-It continues to face many of the challenges of developing states, with which it has been traditionally aligned since the revolution of 1959.
-It’s political-economic model retains much of the flavor of Soviet Marxist-Leninism lingering long after the collapse of the Soviet Union.
-Cuba has managed to retain a continued enmity of the United States, even if the intensity of that enmity–expressed in law, politics, and economic policy–which waxes and wanes with succeeding American Administrations.
-During the same period it has led various coalitions of developing states, as it has sought to assert a leadership role among developing states.
-At the same time it has been an influential voice in important public international organizations within the United Nations, while cultivating an enmity to others, particularly international financial institutions like the World Bank and the International Monetary Fund, to an art form.
+It continues to face many challenges of developing states, with which it has been traditionally aligned since the revolution of 1959.
+Its political-economic model retains much of the flavor of Soviet Marxist-Leninism lingering long after the collapse of the Soviet Union.
+Cuba has managed to retain a continued enmity with the United States, even if the intensity of that enmity expressed in law, politics, and economic policy waxes and wanes with succeeding American Administrations.
+During the same period, it led various coalitions of developing states, as it sought to assert a leadership role among developing states.
+At the same time, it has been an influential voice in important public international organizations within the United Nations, while cultivating an enmity with others, particularly international financial institutions like the World Bank and the International Monetary Fund, into an art form.